 An adventure game can also have plenty of depth since there can be a wide variety of tasks you have to perform in order to progress:

-While there are many adventure offerings that combine the classic genre mechanics with your favorite elements from action adventure games, for example, the best titles are not always heavily focussed on combat.
+While there are many adventure offerings that combine the classic genre mechanics with your favorite elements from action adventure games, for example, the best titles are not always heavily focused on combat.
 Instead, motifs of conflict and action will be organically integrated into a world of lore that is much more expansive compared to traditional action-focused games.

 To produce engaging lore, developers often draw inspiration from pop culture, mainly from literature and films that examine interesting themes and mythologies.
 Some will also incorporate literary conventions to help propel character growth, with players unveiling new elements of character backstory when they complete tasks or quests.
 By exploring and piecing together information, players can get a sense of the rich world underpinning the game.
 So, there is always an urge to explore and complete more side tasks in the best adventure games.